pybandit/pybandit/doc/development/maintaining.rst

 which will be triggered when the tag is pushed.

 2. Only if the release is a release candidate, we want to create a new branch for it, immediately after creating the tag.
-For example, if we are releasing pybandit 1.4.0rc0, we would like to create the branch 1.4.x to backport commits to the 1.4 versions.
+For example, if we are releasing PyBandit 1.4.0rc0, we would like to create the branch 1.4.x to backport commits to the 1.4 versions.
 As well as create a tag to mark the start of the development of 1.5.0 (assuming it is the next version)::